oven-sh/bun/docs/api/utils.md

 ## `Bun.resolveSync()`

-Resolve a file path or module specifier using Bun's internal module resolution algorithm.
+Resolves a file path or module specifier using Bun's internal module resolution algorithm.
 The first argument is the path to resolve, and the second argument is the "root".
 If no match is found, an `Error` is thrown.

 ```ts
 Bun.resolveSync("./foo.ts", "/path/to/project");